crismolav/ggnn/README.md

 ```
 ## Restoring model

-The restore a model and use it on the test set you can run the following code
+To restore a model and use it on the test set you can run the following code

 ```
 python chem_tensorflow_dense.py --pr btb --log_dir best/st --evaluate --restore st_normal.pickle
 ```

-In the previous case we previsouly saved a model as st_normal.picky in the folder best/st and we want to restore it.
+For the above case we previsouly saved a model as st_normal.pickle in the folder best/st.